During your visit, your doctor looks for clues that may also indicate contributing factors. Your appointment will likely include a:

 - Brief neurological exam to identify any pelvic nerve problems

 - Urinary stress test, in which the doctor observes urine loss when you cough or bear down

 Your doctor might order urodynamic tests, which are used to assess the function of your bladder.
-Testing is not necessary in most women with uncomplicated stress urinary incontinence or in those who have not had prior surgery, pelvic radiation, spinal cord disease or advanced diabetes.
-Tests may include:
+Testing isn't necessary in most women with uncomplicated stress urinary incontinence or in those who haven't had prior surgery, pelvic radiation, spinal cord disease or advanced diabetes.